cunnie/docs/mac-mini-CF.md

 * Pick an organization name; we chose **CF Engineering**

 Note: we can't send email invites because we never configured out outbound mail server.
 Configuring outbound email may require help from the IT department.

+Congratulations, we have an up-and-running Cloud Foundry installation.
+Ready for more?
+Let's push our first application to our Cloud Foundry installation by following the subsequent post, [World’s Smallest IaaS, Part 4: Hello World](http://pivotallabs.com/worlds-smallest-iaas-part-4-hello-world/).

 ---
 <a name="mac_mini"><sup>1</sup></a> We used a 64GiB Mac Pro because we were unable to install on the 16GiB Mac Mini.
 We tried to install of Elastic Runtime on the Mac Mini, but the install came to a screeching halt: